Skip to main content

 Computational Health Informatics (CHI) Lab

-Clinical collaboration is at the heart of each of our projects, with biomedical engineers working alongside clinical colleagues, which ensures that each project feeds directly into the care of patients.
-Please see our Research page for further details.
-We are based at the Institute of Biomedical Engineering (IBME, pictured first above), within the Department of Engineering Science of the University of Oxford, with our main labs on the medical campus.
+Clinical collaboration is at the heart of each of our projects, with CHI Lab members working alongside clinical colleagues, which ensures that each project feeds directly into the care of patients.
+Please see our Research page for an overview.
+We are based at the Institute of Biomedical Engineering (IBME, pictured above), within the Department of Engineering Science of the University of Oxford.

 CHI Lab has its second site as the "Digital Health lab" at OSCAR, the Oxford University Research Centre based in Suzhou, China, which focuses on open research using public data.
 In 2019, the Wellcome Trust created its first "Innovation Flagship Centre", which joins CHI Lab to the Oxford University Clinical Research Unit in Ho Chi Minh City, Vietnam, focusing on producing AI-based methods for improving healthcare in LMICs.
 In 2021, the European Union funded the "MOIRA" programme linking the CHI Lab to other leading AI labs across Europe.
 Also in 2021, we announced the Oxford-CityU Centre for Cerebro-cardiovascular Engineering, between the IBME and Hong Kong.
 In 2022, the Pandemic Sciences Institute was founded at Oxford, for which the CHI Lab provides its AI research theme.